-Man arrested after car plows into crowd at Liverpool FC’s title parade
+Man arrested after car ploughs into crowd at Liverpool FC’s title parade

 French farmers protest in Paris for law loosening environmental regulations

-“The car stopped at the scene and a male has been detained,” the force said in a statement.
+The PA Media news agency, quoting police, reported the arrested man is a “53-year-old white British man from the Liverpool area”.

-PA media, citing police, said that arrested man is a “53-year-old white British man from the Liverpool area”.
+There was no immediate word from authorities about how many people were injured.

-Social media footage appeared to show a dark-coloured car swerving into the dense crowd, at the end of jubilant celebrations as players showed off the trophy on an open-topped bus through the city.
+Social media footage appeared to show a dark-coloured car swerving into the dense crowd at the end of the celebrations as players showed off the trophy on an open-topped bus through the city.

-Harry Rashid, who was at the parade with his wife and two young daughters, told The Associated Press the car began ramming people about 3 metres (10 feet) away from him.
+Harry Rashid, who was at the parade with his wife and two young daughters, told The Associated Press news agency the car began ramming people about 3 metres (10ft) away from him.

 “It was extremely fast,” Rashid said.
 “Initially, we just heard the pop, pop, pop of people just being knocked off the bonnet of a car.”

-Crowds and uniformed police officers quickly surrounded the vehicle, and several people who lay on the ground.
+Crowds and uniformed police officers quickly surrounded the vehicle and several people lying on the ground.

-Cordons were then put in place and a fire engine was also at the scene.
+Cordons were put in place, and a fire engine was also at the scene.

 Prime Minister Keir Starmer said he was being kept updated about the incident.